akash424/Data-Science-Portfolio/README.md

 Developed a strong familiarity with common Python libraries (sci-kit learn, numpy, pandas) through this project.

 ### R Projects/KangaTech Measurements
-Created an R script that generated automated reports in Excel summarizing KangaTech measurements (neuromuscular conditioning) of all players in the LA Angels organization and highlighting any red flags for the performance and training staff.
+Created an R script that generated automated reports in Excel summarizing KangaTech measurements (neuromuscular conditioning) of all players in the LA Angels organization and identifying any red flags / problem areas for the performance and training staff.